schollz/golock/README.md

     golock.OptionSetTimeout(60*time.Second),
 )

-// use it wherever

 // lock it
 err := l.Lock()
 if err != nil {
-    panic(err)
+    // error means we didn't get the lock
+    // handle it
 }

+// do stuff

-// be sure to unlock it
+// unlock it
 err = l.Unlock()
 if err != nil {
     panic(err)